 Easily create a single-volume archive for any collection of media.
 When you create a Camera Archive, Final Cut Pro adds a unique identifier to every clip to ensure that it’s tracked accurately throughout the editing process.

 Import and keep all the object layers from a Photoshop file in a single Compound Clip so you can animate, colorize, and add effects to individual layers while editing in Final Cut Pro X.

 RED camera support

-Import REDCODE RAW files directly into Final Cut Pro and use the additional processing power of the GPU to start editing straightaway.
+Import REDCODE RAW files directly into Final Cut Pro and use the additional processing power of the GPU to start editing right away.
 Work natively with .r3d files or choose to transcode to either ProRes 4444 or ProRes Proxy in the background.
-Adjust essential debayer and colour settings to get the look you need in Final Cut Pro, or launch the REDCINE‑X PRO app to access the complete set of controls.
+Adjust essential debayer and color settings to get the look you need right in Final Cut Pro, or launch the REDCINE-X PRO app to access the complete set of controls.
 Final Cut Pro also supports the RED ROCKET card, which you can use to accelerate playback and transcoding of RED video files.